Wabinab/SiNEAR_2022_Roketo/README.md

 **streams that are created outside will have NO CONFIRMATION that it'll display**.
 If your page don't show up, it just means it can't be displayed within the box's range.
 Example, before a fix, someone has a stream that only stream 1 yoctoNEAR per second, for lots of NEAR.
 The value displays is infinity, which Rails cannot perform arithmetic on; hence page refuses to display.
 Though we hard-fix it by displaying "infinity", it's better to remove it altogether from displaying.
 Oh well.

+Solution?
+Add "stream_id" to a helper contract after calling function.
+This requires **two calls separately** instead of done in a single click; because one cannot solve this problem.
+- From the (helper) smart contract side, if we have a function that we initially deposit and make the call; how do we use "view functions" in smart contract?
+Only if we can use view functions could we solve this issue.
+- From the frontend side: **any `#[payable]` smart contract calls cannot use `.then()`**.
+As far as one tried, even a simple `console.log()`, if it has redirect to the page requiring you to "accept", all `.then()` would fail.
+At least, that's one's experimentation.

+Until either one of these solved, we are stuck with 2 buttons, one click after another.

 Second, buttons.
 When one design the buttons, it's "if it's this then we **hide**, else we display;" rather than "if it's this then we **display**, else we hide;" One's design means: the "else" is also exposed to other non-intended people.
 Although when call the contract will panic; it's not intended to show the buttons to non-eligible people.
 That isn't designed to.